MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationClassDelta.md

 ## SYNOPSIS
 Get newly created or updated classes, including membership changes, without having to perform a full read of the entire class collection.
 See Use delta query for details.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaEducationClassDelta](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassDelta?view=graph-powershell-beta)

 ## SYNTAX